mehranyarahmadi/Monte-Carlo-Ray-Tracing/README.rst

 .. _TensorFlow World: http://tensorflow-world.readthedocs.io/en/latest/

-This repository aims to provide simple and ready-to-use tutorials for TensorFlow.
+This repository aims to provide simple and ready-to-use tutorials for Monte Carlo Ray Trace Method applied in Radiation Heat Transfer.
 The explanations are present in the wiki_ associated with this repository.

 Each tutorial includes ``source code`` and associated ``documentation``.